Why Posting Every Day Won’t Save Your Business

 Let’s talk outcomes:

-You start posting just to stay consistent, not to deliver value.
-You often see this when scrolling through social media: posts that resemble ads more than prompts to engage.
+You start posting just to stay consistent, not to deliver value

-So, your audience tunes out because your content becomes repetitive or irrelevant.
+Your audience tunes out because your content becomes repetitive or irrelevant

 If you’re treating your content like a 30-day fitness challenge, don’t be surprised when it fizzles out after week two.